promised-ai/redpoll-website/content/blog/gamma.md

 # ('g', 0.29104324615324395)
 ```

-To provide a more intuitive understanding of what drives this these
+To provide a more intuitive understanding of what drives these
 predictions and uncertainties, let's assemble some visualizations.
 First, it helps to understand that Braid has multiple internal _states_,
 with each one providing its own probabilistic view on the question
 posed.
 In general, if all of these states agree with each other,
-the uncertainty will be low, but if they wildly differ, a superposition
+the uncertainty will be lower, but if they wildly differ, a superposition
-of all of the distributions will provide a prediction, but the uncertainty
+of all of the distributions will provide a prediction, with the uncertainty
-will be higher.
+will be elevated.

 ```python